 Do body scrubs work?

 Unlike our faces, we often neglect our bodies.
-Just like the skin cells on your face, the cells on your body regularly shed to reveal new, healthier skin underneath.
+Just like the skin cells on your face, the cells on your body are regularly shed to reveal new, healthier skin underneath.
 Skin cell turnover slows as we get older.

 The exfoliating granules in body scrubs help to scrub off dead skin.
 The rubbing action boosts circulation and helps clean your lymph nodes (which help your body fight infection) by increasing blood flow to the skin's surface.